ianyfan/alevel/physics/exposition.md

 4 Terminal speed is the speed of freefall at which the acceleration due to gravity is equal to the decceleration due to air resistance

 2.1.4
-1 The acceleration due to gravity only affects the vertical speed of a projectile, not the horizontal speed
+1 The acceleration due to gravity only affects the vertical velocity of a projectile, not the horizontal

 2.1.5
-1 First law: A body at equilibrium either remains at rest of continues to move at a constant velocity
+1 First law: A body at equilibrium either remains at rest or continues to move at a constant velocity
 \ Second law: The force on a body is equal to the product of its mass and acceleration
 \ Third law: A body exerting a force on another body experiences an equal and opposite force from the ther body